-New (September 2017): A final version of this online data service has just been released.
+New (April 2017): A preliminary version of this online data service has just been released.

 The 2016 World edition includes OECD and non-OECD countries and regions, with data from 1971 to 2014.
 Emissions were calculated using the IEA energy databases and the default methods and emissions factors from the 2006 IPCC Guidelines for National Greenhouse Gas Inventories.
 Summary data for 1990, 2000, 2005 and 2010 for other greenhouse gases (CH4, N2O, HFCs, PFCs and SF6) as well as for CO2 from non-energy related sources and gas flaring (counted as a fugitive emission) are also available.